 Receives and responds to inquiries and requests for assistance in areas of responsibility.

-Keeps abreast of developments in secondary education curriculum and instruction.
+Keeps abreast of developments in early childhood / elementary education curriculum and instruction.

 Operates a variety of equipment such as a computer, printer, copier, calculator, telephone, audio-visual equipment, laminating machine, binding machine, waxing machine, etc.; uses clerical, copier, computer supplies, arts and crafts supplies, instructional supplies and materials.